-University of Pittsburgh

-School of Medicine

 Women in Medicine Leadership Book Club

-2019-2020

-Course Dates 2019-2020: October 2, November 6, December 4, January 8,

-February 5, March 4, April 1 Wednesdays, 12:00-1:00 PM

-Maximum Students: no maximum

-Class Year: MS1 and MS2

-Course Director: Melissa McNeil, MD, MPH

-Department of General Internal Medicine

-mcneilma@upmc.edu

-Sarah Merriam, MD, MS

-Department of General Internal Medicine sullivansb@upmc.edu (412-576-7800)

-Description:

-Physicians regularly occupy leadership roles in research, educational, and clinical arenas, both in academic institutions and community settings.
-Yet physicianleaders have been described as "accidental administrators," lacking training in skills necessary to be an effective to leader.
+Course Dates 2020-2021: October 21, November 18, December 16, January 20, February 17, March 17, April 28 Wednesdays, 12:00-1:00 PM Maximum Students: no maximum Class Year: MS1 and MS2 Course Director: Melissa McNeil, MD, MPH Department of General Internal Medicine mcneilma@upmc.edu Sarah Merriam, MD, MS Department of General Internal Medicine sullivansb@upmc.edu (412-576-7800) Description: Physicians regularly occupy leadership roles in research, educational, and clinical arenas, both in academic institutions and community settings.
+Yet physician- leaders have been described as "accidental administrators," lacking training in skills necessary to be an effective to leader.
+Given the current challenges facing healthcare, increasing reliance on interdisciplinary teams to provide care, and grapter emphasis on cost control and quality improvement, the need for physic skills necessary to be an effective to leader.
 Given the current challenges facing healthcare, increasing reliance on interdisciplinary teams to provide care, and greater emphasis on cost control and quality improvement, the need for physicians to develop effective leadership skills is paramount.
 Women leaders find themselves in a double bind, having to contend with gender bias which manifests in multiple ways: widely shared conscious and unconscious association about normed behavior traits, disparities in pay, discrimination related to promotion, and issues of "second-shift" wherein women have a greater difficulty balancing perceived expectation of family obligations to name a few.
 These challenges are heightened for women of color and members of other underrepresented groups.
 Given that women hold a small percentage of leadership positions despite making up approximately half of medical students and assistant professors, it is critically important for leadership curricula to promote specific strategies for female trainees.

 This elective will expose female medical students to a variety of leadership domains and skills, including but not limited to the following: Communication (public speaking, providing feedback), Collaboration (working with diverse teams, motivating others to high performance), Conflict Management (making unpopular decisions, resolving interpersonal disagreements), Self-awareness (identifying personal leadership strengths and areas for improvement, balancing personal and professional goals), Time Management, Running Meetings, and Negotiation.

 The elective will have two components.
 First, students will meet monthly to discuss reading assignments (e.g., selected readings from the Harvard Business Review, Crucial Conversations, The Confidence Code) in a "book club" format.
 Discussion will be student-driven.
-Students will be encouraged to bring forward "cases" of leadership or communications challenges they have faced as a spring-board for discussion, facilitated by the Course Directors.
+Students will be encouraged to bring forward "cases" of leadership or communications challenges they have faced as a springboard for discussion, facilitated by the Course Directors.
 The second component will involve exposure to successful female leaders from a variety of disciplines (primary care, medical, surgical, global health, behavioral health) and backgrounds (quality/safety improvement, technology, operations and systems management, innovation) who will discuss their roles, responsibilities, and current challenges in the context of the session reading.

-Education www.omed.pitt.edu 412.648.8714

-Office

-of

-Medical

-Course Objectives: